louisleger/ada-final-project/README.md

     -  'title.ratings.tsv' to obtain the ratings and the number of votes for each movie;
     -  'title.akas.tsv.gz' to extract the regions associated with each movie;
     -  'title.crew.tsv.gz' to get the names of the directors and their respective movies.
+Given the massive size of the IMDb datasets and the GitHub upload limitations, only the cleaned datasets are provided into the 'data' folder.

 ## Methods: